-Governing bodies and proprietors (in Part two, unless otherwise stated, includes management committees) must ensure that they comply with their duties under legislation.
-They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are always effective and comply with the law.
+Governing bodies must ensure that they comply with their duties under legislation.
+They must also have regard to this guidance to ensure that the policies, procedures and training in their schools are always effective and comply with the law.

-The responsibility of governing bodies, proprietors and management committees include:
+The responsibility of governing bodies include:

-ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g.
+• ensure there are appropriate policies and procedures in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare e.g.

-Woolenwick Infant and Nursery School Child Protection Policy for Schools 2021 CSF0034

-- -Child protection policy in place
+-Child protection policy in place

-- -Staff behaviour policy (sometimes called employee code of conduct)
+-Staff code of conduct in place

-- -Part one, OR
+-Part one, OR